 Commit - A set of changes made that is saved to git.
 This can be one line to one file or hundreds of lines across hundreds of files.
 A commit should be a logical, incremental step that you want to save.
 Commits can not be undone and serve as a record of the evolution of your documentation progress.
 Because they are permanent, they can be used to track changes as even recreate the entire repository back to a specific point in time.

-Master - The master branch represents the current, official state of the documentation within a repository.
-Only master content is published.
-Changes can be made to master, but generally changes should be made to a branch, which is then merged to master through a pull request.
+Main - The main branch (previously called master) represents the current, official state of the documentation within a repository.
+Only content from the main branch is published.
+Changes can be made directly to main, but generally changes should be made to a branch, which is then merged to main through a pull request.

-Merge - When a change is finished on a branch is is merged back into the master.
+Merge - When a change is finished on a branch it is merged back into the main.
 One branch can be merged into any other branch as well to unite different changes.
-Because master is just another branch, the mechanism works the same way.
+Because main is just another branch, the mechanism works the same way.

 Push - When changes are ready locally, they can be pushed to GitHub.
-Pushes should be to a branch and not to the master.
+As a general rule, pushes should be to a branch and not directly to the main branch.

 Pull Request (PR) - The request to merge content from one branch into another branch.
-For example, to merge changes from a branch to the master branch, a pull request is made.
-This is a formal request to pull the changes into the master branch.
+For example, to merge changes from a branch to the main branch, a pull request is made.
+This is a formal request to pull the changes into the main branch.
 Anyone can create a PR, but only authors can approve a PR.
-Once a PR is approved, it can be merged to master.
+Once a PR is approved, it can be merged to main.

 Fork - Forks are not used in our internal documentation processes.
 Do not confuse them with cloning or branching.